PamelaAnne/SocialRobot/README.md

 **Assign which subscriber you are:**

-Set on line 118 and line 122 which button you are.
+Set on line 118 and line 122 which button you are, so /button1 or /button2 etc.
 ```
 client.publish("/button1", “1");